Updated on February 27th, 2023 by Samuel Smith

-Meanwhile, BDCs typically offer very high dividend yields.
-For example, Gladstone Investment Corporation (GAIN) is a BDC with a current dividend yield of more than 8% when supplemental dividends are taken into account.
+BDCs typically offer very high dividend yields.
+For example, Gladstone Investment Corporation (GAIN) is a BDC with a current dividend yield of 6.9%, with occasional supplemental dividend payouts that push the yield even higher.

-And, it is one of a select few stocks that pays its dividend each month.
-GAIN is one of roughly ~40 monthly dividend stocks.
-You can access the complete database below:
+And, it is one of a select few stocks that pays its dividend each month, rather than each quarter.
+GAIN is one of 84 monthly dividend stocks.

-This article will discuss GAIN’s business model, and whether the sky-high dividend yield is too good to be true.
+This article will discuss GAIN’s business model, and whether the high dividend yield is too good to be true.

 GAIN is a Business Development Company that places debt and equity investments in small and medium privately-held companies, which are at an early stage of development.
-These companies usually have annual revenues in the range of $5 to $50 million.
+These companies usually have annual EBITDA in the range of $3 million to $20 million.

 Source: Investor Presentation